 After you upgrade the vCenter Server, the next task for the Virtual SAN cluster upgrade is upgrading the ESXi hosts to use the current version.

 If you have multiple hosts in the Virtual SAN cluster, and you use vSphere Update Manager to upgrade the hosts, the default evacuation mode is Ensure Accessibility.
-If you use this mode, and while upgrading Virtual SAN you encounter a failure, your data will be at risk.
+If you use this mode, and while upgrading Virtual SAN you encounter a failure, data can become inaccessible until one of the hosts is back online.
 For information about working with evacuation modes, see Place a Member of Virtual SAN Cluster in Maintenance Mode

 Before you attempt to upgrade the ESXi hosts, review the best practices discussed in the vSphere Upgrade documentation.
 VMware provides several ESXi upgrade options.
 Choose the upgrade option that works best with the type of host that you are upgrading.
 For more information about various upgrade options, see the vSphere Upgrade documentation.

 - Verify that you have sufficient disk space for upgrading the ESXi hosts.
 For guidelines about the disk space requirement, see the vSphere Upgrade documentation.